 Following a recent renewal and revision of the materials, the content now addresses intermediate and some advanced professional competencies.
 Therefore we strongly encourage learners to take the LEAP Core Program prior to attending our event.

 Please consult the Pallium Canada website for the topics and competencies addressed by LEAP Core.
-If you have not taken LEAP Core, but have taken another program or certification that has provided you with the foundational content of palliative care, please contact us to discuss.
+If you have not taken LEAP Core, but have taken another program or certification that has provided you with the foundational content of palliative care, please contact us to discuss your prerequisites.